cosmos/cosmos/DEX.md

 Most importantly, no CEX has custody of any trader's funds.
-No funds may be withdrawn (moved out of a subledger) or traded without the express permission of the trader (as evidenced by the trader's signature), which the trader wanted to do anyways.
+No funds may be withdrawn (moved out of a subledger) or traded without the express permission of the trader (as evidenced by the trader's signature).
+The worst a CEX could do is match an order, which the trader wanted to do anyways.
 Recall that all validators of the DEX validate all the transactions of all subledgers, enforcing the rules of the system.

 We incentivize third party pen testers to hack into the validators and publish